 Study co-author Scott Bauer, a senior environmental scientist at the California Department of Fish and Wildlife, created an estimate of the amount of marijuana grown in this state using a combination of data from Google Earth and on-the-ground busts of illegal marijuana growing sites, and calculated that marijuana can suck up 3 billion liters of water per square kilometer in one season — nearly twice as much, the study authors noted, as wine grapes.

 “We’re only starting to get a handle on these numbers,” Thompson pointed out.
 “This is criminal activity, so it’s dangerous to monitor the impact.
 But even if the numbers are off, we are still talking about significant quantities of water.
 It is clear that as a society, we cannot embark upon these conversations of marijuana legalization without considering how the plant will be produced.”

-Two other study co-authors, Jeanette Howard, the lead freshwater scientist at the Nature Conservancy, and Sarah Kupferberg, a stream ecologist and consultant to the U.S. Forest Service, got their Ph.D. degrees at UC Berkeley.
+Three other study co-authors got their Ph.D. degrees at UC Berkeley.
+They are Jeanette Howard, the lead freshwater scientist at the Nature Conservancy; Sarah Kupferberg, a stream ecologist and consultant to the U.S. Forest Service; and Anne Short Gianotti, an assistant professor at Boston University’s Department of Earth and Environment.

 - High Time for Conservation: Adding the Environment to the Debate on Marijuana Liberalization (Link to study in Bioscience)